-This is particularly a happy occasion for newly weds and a new born baby.
+This is mainly a happy occasion for newlyweds and a newborn baby.
 Parents give gifts to their newly married daughters and send sweets to their friends and relatives.
 Let’s learn about the story behind – Lohri – Harvest Festival.

 STORY OF DULLA BHATTI

-On this day praises are sung in honor of Dulla bhatti/dulha bhatti – the herioc son of punjab.
-As the legend goes Dulla bhatti was a hero who led a rebellion during Mughal rule against King Akbar.
+On this day praises are sung in honor of Dulla Bhatti/dulha Bhatti – the heroic son of Punjab.
+As the legend goes, Dulla Bhatti was a hero who led a rebellion during Mughal rule against King Akbar.

 Dulla and his bandits used to loot the riches and distribute the loot among the poor.
-This act of kindness made him a robin-hood among people and some say that the tradition of giving and exchanging gifts during lohri is inspired by Dulla Bhatti’s acts of generosity.
+This act of kindness made him a robin-hood among people, and some say that Dulla Bhatti’s acts of generosity inspire the tradition of giving and exchanging gifts during Lohri.

-Another legend related to Dulla bhatti says that he protected young girls from Mughal soldiers and rich zamindars.
-Later arranged marriages for these saved young girls and since there was no priest to chant hymns or mantras for their marriage, he lit up bonfire and the bride and the groom took pheras around this bonfire and sang praises in his name.
+Another legend related to Dulla Bhatti says that he protected young girls from Mughal soldiers and rich zamindars.
+Later arranged marriages for these saved young girls and since there was no priest to chant hymns or mantras for their wedding, he lit up the bonfire and the bride, and the groom took pheras around this bonfire and sang praises in his name.